 You'll need oil if you are frying the chips.
 If you are baking or microwaving, all you need are the tortillas and salt.

-- About 3/4 to 1 cup canola, grapeseed, or corn oil (a high smoke point oil), more or less depending on how many chips you are making
+About 3/4 to 1 cup extra virgin olive oil, peanut oil, canola oil, or vegetable oil (more or less depending on how many chips you are making)

 Fried Tortilla Chips

-2 Cut each tortilla into 6 triangle shaped wedges.
+Cut each tortilla into 6 triangle shaped wedges

-Note that as soon as you put the tortilla triangles into the hot oil, because you are working with such a small volume of oil, the oil temperature will lower.
-Usually I compensate for this by increasing the heat to high.
-And as soon as the chips begin to color, I reduce the heat to low, so the oil doesn't overheat in between batches of chips.
+As soon as you put the tortilla triangles into the hot oil, because you are working with such a small volume of oil, the oil temperature will lower.
+You can compensate for this by increasing the heat to high.
+As soon as the chips begin to color, reduce the heat to low, so the oil doesn't overheat in between batches.

 Continue to cook the chips, working in batches, placing the freshly fried chips over a new layer of paper towel each time, and sprinkling with salt.

 When the chips are all fried, pat any excess oil from them with a fresh paper towel, and eat!
-These chips are best freshly made.
+These chips are best eaten when warm and freshly made.

 Baked Tortilla Chips